Your Notifications

 With spinal fusion, this defect can be corrected.
 A minimally invasive spinal fusion just uses a smaller incision to access the spine and doesn’t cut your spinal muscles.

 The spine surgeon removes the intervertebral disc and fills the vacant space with bone graft material.
 As this graft matures, the vertebrae will fuse.
 This prevents painful movements and returns stability to your spine.
-Due to the technically complex nature of this surgery, you should ensure that the hospital has all the modern facilities for allowing this surgery to be performed successfully.
+Due to the technically complex nature of this surgery, you should ensure that the hospital has all the modern facilities to allow this surgery to be performed successfully.

 When Do I Need a Minimally Invasive Spinal Fusion?